 Every family has its own share of the land, and raises its own crops of potatoes, kumara (sweet potato), Indian corn, and fruit.
 There is plenty of land for all, and some over.
 The whaling industry is carried out by the men who are in the prime of life, and the proceeds divided among the different families by a system of "companies."

-So many families belong to A company, so many to B company, and so on-The entire proceeds of the season's whaling for each company are divided among all the families supplying its active members.
-If a woman's husband dies, the woman still continues to draw her share from the company to which her man belonged, for Norfolk Island is kind to widows.
+So many families belong to A company, so many to B company, and so on.
+The entire proceeds of the season's whaling for each company are divided among all the families supplying active members to the company.
+If a woman's husband dies, she still continues to draw her share from the company to which he belonged, for Norfolk Island is kind to widows.
 Every family has its own cattle and horses, both of a good kind as a rule, and fowls are very commonly kept.
-Fish abounds round the coasts, and fruit runs wild everywhere, and there are fine pheasants in the bush, and a perfect plague of fat quails.
-Thus, the island itself provides all that is necessary to life, and the proceeds of the whaling, or of fruit and onion farming, go to furnish the small superfluities that even a Norfolk Islander likes to possess.
+Fish abound round the coasts, and fruit runs wild everywhere, and there are fine pheasants in the bush, and a perfect plague of fat quails.
+Thus, the island itself provides all that is necessary to life, and the proceeds of the whaling, or of fruit and onion farming, go to furnish the small superfluities that even a Norfolk Islander likes to have.

 They are a handy folk, and can turn their abilities to any useful art.
-All the people build their own houses, and there is not a house in the island (save one, or two stores), that does not show the best of natural taste.
-The model is usually the same-a long, low, one-storeyed building, constructed of pine boards "weathered" to a delightful brownish grey; pine shingle roof, high and pointed, and topped with a gay red ridgepole; deep verandah encircling all the house, and a tangle of vivid flowering creepers over-running the whole building.
-Round about it the stately Norfolk pines rear their splendid heads a hundred feet into the blue, and somewhere near at hand you shall see, almost to a certainty, a slip of level turquoise sea, set gem-like among the velvet folds of the green encompassing hills.
+All the people build their own houses, and there is not a house in the island (save one or two stores), that does not show the best of natural taste.
+The model is usually the same-a long, low, one-storeyed building, constructed of pine boards "weathered" to a delightful brownish gray; pine shingle roof, high and pointed, and topped with a gay red ridge-pole; deep veranda running all round the house, and a tangle of vivid flowering creepers overrunning the whole building.
+Round about it the stately Norfolk pines rear their splendid heads a hundred feet into the blue, and you shall see, almost to a certainty, a slip of level turquoise sea, set gem-like somewhere among the velvet folds of the green encompassing hills.